MinSuan96/minsuan96.github.io/_pages/about.md

   image: me.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    A gamer who loves to code or a coder who loves to game.
+    A gamer who loves to code.

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts